bennettslin/yearlings_bobtail_app/render-ready-notes.md

 * scene
 * score

 * Have transitions dependent on isRendered class that is dependent on canRender in Redux state and parent hasRendered in component state.
-Doesn't seem to work during initial attempt with Slider.
+Doesn't seem to work during initial attempt with Slider, maybe because there are two sliders?

     * Parent transitions
     * Child transitions

+TODO now:
 * Carousel annotation ref in logue bug.
 Also verse ref.
 * Bug when loading with selected carousel annotation, then clicking body.
+* Fix updating with VerseAudioButton, VerseLine
+* Make sure to bypass keys intended to be bypassed

 * Deal with weirdness related to having two Sliders.
 * Are the onTransitionEnd things still needed?
 * Still problem with carousel children showing animations before parent is shown. (switch between Grasshoppers and Constellations) ?
 (Extending timeout of waitForShowBeforeRender seems to help.)
 * Need to clear timeouts for waitForShowBeforeRender as well?

-* Fix updating with VerseAudioButton, VerseLine
-* Carousel children updating may be wrong

 * Changing scenes
 * Rest of players